-The assigned baseline credit assessment (BCA) of a1 is close to the scorecard-indicated BCA of aa3.
-The matrix-generated BCA of aa3 reflects (i) an idiosyncratic risk score of 4 (presented below) on a 1 to 9 scale, where 1 represents the strongest relative credit quality and 9 the weakest; and (ii) a systemic risk score of Aaa, as reflected in the sovereign bond rating for

-Denmark (Aaa stable).
+The assigned baseline credit assessment (BCA) of a1 is close to the suggested BCA of aa3 generated by the scorecard.
+The suggested BCA of aa3 reflects (i) an idiosyncratic risk score of 4 (presented below) on a 1 to 9 scale, where 1 represents the strongest relative credit quality and 9 the weakest; and (ii) a systemic risk score of Aaa, as reflected in the sovereign bond rating for Denmark (Aaa stable).